AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 [^1]: DM: That is, a Doctor of Divinity.

-[^2]: See Biographies Appendix.

-[^3]: DM: The "doctrine of the final holiness of all mankind" is one of
+[^2]: DM: The "doctrine of the final holiness of all mankind" is one of
     several phrases or terms used to describe "Christian Universalism" -- and it would be preferable if some such term or phrase could be adopted in our present times, due to the frequent confusion of "Christian Universalism" with more generic "Universalism" which leaves aside the Christian Scriptures and the centrality of Christ.

-[^4]: DM: I have attempted to maintain as much of the original language
+[^3]: DM: I have attempted to maintain as much of the original language
     as possible but have also taken liberties in making corrections where I felt confident the meaning of the text would not be obscured and the clarity of the text would be significantly improved.

-[^5]: DM: Original: "irrefragable."
+[^4]: DM: Original: "irrefragable."

-[^6]: DM: Original: "inasmuch as."
+[^5]: DM: Original: "inasmuch as."

-[^7]: DM: Is this true?
+[^6]: DM: Is this true?
 Is anyone aware of universalistic beliefs
     predating the advent of Christ?

-[^8]: DM: Published in Boston in 1828, 1842, 1872.
+[^7]: DM: Published in Boston in 1828, 1842, 1872.

-[^9]: DM: Hosea Ballou uses this phrase to describe Martin Luther in his
+[^8]: DM: Hosea Ballou uses this phrase to describe Martin Luther in his
     sermon on "The New Birth" delivered in Boston on the third "Sabbath" (it seems likely that this is used of Sunday, rather than per its technical meaning -- Saturday) of January, 1820 (See *Select